Electron Transfer, Diabatic Couplings and Vibronic Energy Gaps in a Phase Space Electronic Structure Framework: Different approaches to Vibronic Energies

+{When performing PS electronic structure calculations, one of the difficulties is that one generates electronic states for different nuclear $R$ and $P$ parameters--but in truth, the nuclei are quantum mechanical and $R$ and $P$ quantum observables that do not commute.
+Thus, if we wish to compute vibrational energies or other observables associated with nuclear degrees of freedom, one must ``requantize'' the nuclei after the diagonalization in Eq. \ref{eq:PS_diag}.
+How one performs such a requantization will necessarily depend on how many electronic states one wishes to includes in the calculation.}

-Now, according to Ref. \citenum{bian_PS-vibration_2025}, for the much simpler case of dynamics along a single-surface, one can generate vibrational energies by interpreting $R$ and $P$ in Eq. \ref{eq:PS_adiab} as Weyl symbols in phase space and invoking an inverse-Weyl transform (here written out for an arbitrary operator $\hat{O})$:
+{ Previous work in phase space electronic structure theory has so far focused on the most simple case, i.e. the case of a vibration that depend only a single electronic surface. \cite{bian_PS-vibration_2025} For such a problem, one can generate a vibrational Hamiltonian by interpreting $R$ and $P$ in Eq. \ref{eq:PS_adiab} as Weyl symbols in phase space and then invoking an inverse-Weyl transform on $\hat{\Lambda}^{PS}_{W}$.
+As a reminder, for any observable $\hat{O}$, the Wigner-Weyl invertible transformations are of the form:}